La Crosse County Trustee Deed Form

 Are these forms guaranteed to be recordable in La Crosse County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in La Crosse County that you need to transfer you would only need to order our forms once for all of your properties in La Crosse County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in La Crosse County you only need to order once.

 In a living trust, a grantor (settlor) transfers title to property to another person (trustee) for the benefit of a third (beneficiary).
 A settlor often serves as the original trustee (sometimes along with a spouse) and initial beneficiary of a living trust during his lifetime, and nominates a successor to take over fiduciary duties upon his death or incapacity, though this is not always the case.
 The settlor establishes the trust by executing a trust document, an unrecorded instrument outlining the scope and terms of the trust, including the settlor's estate plans.
 In transfers of real property into trust, the settlor executes a deed titling the property in the name of the trustee on behalf of the trust.